VladBlackbird/RoleBasedDirectoryAccessControl/README.md

 ./roleBasedDirectoryAccessControl.sh
 ```

-The script will ask you to enter roles, directories for each role, and whether you want to create these directories.
+The script will ask you to enter roles, directories for each role, whether you want to create these directories, whether you want to delete any directories, and whether you want to modify permissions of any directories.
 It will then create groups for each role and set directory permissions for each role.

 ## Built With